The Wizarding World of Harry Potter (Universal Studios Beijing): Layout and Experience

-Notable dining establishments, such as the Three Broomsticks restaurant and the adjacent Hog's Head Pub, offer food and beverages, including the signature Butterbeer.
-Retail options include shops like Honeydukes and Dervish and Banges.
-The experience is further supplemented by live street entertainment, such as the Frog Choir performance and the evening Nighttime Lights at Hogwarts Castle projection show.
+Notable dining establishments, such as The Three Broomsticks restaurant and the adjacent Hog's Head pub, offer food and beverage items from the Harry Potter series, including the signature Butterbeer.
+Retail shops within the area include Hogsmeade Station, Zonko's Joke Shop, Gladrags Wizardwear, Owl Post & Owlery, Wiseacre's Wizarding Equipment, Ollivanders Wand Shop in Hogsmeade, Honeydukes sweet shop, Filch's Emporium of Confiscated Goods, and Dervish and Banges.
+Live street entertainment, such as the Frog Choir performance and the Triwizard Spirit Rally, and the evening Nighttime Lights at Hogwarts Castle projection show, can also be found.